ariellecerini/heals-dev-dashboard/README.md

 ## Mac Users

 If you are using an Apple computer, you will need to install Node Version Manager before installing the application dependencies.
-For instructions on how to install nvm using Homebrew [click here] (https://github.com/semantics-for-personal-health/heals-dev-dashboard.git).
+For instructions on how to install nvm using Homebrew [click here](https://github.com/semantics-for-personal-health/heals-dev-dashboard.git).

 Once you have nvm installed, via terminal, navigate into your cloned git repository.
 Enter the following command.